< Chef Lua

 “Practice more conscious breathing, Mister Bob.
 Whatever you are doing and wherever you are, I think you will enjoy a more calming stillness and better control of your emotions if you become more aware of your breathing and learn to control it better.
 When you control your breathing, you control your mind.
 Be like a dolphin — unlike humans, they breathe consciously, you know.”

 Bob appeared rather confounded following Lua’s impromptu mini-sermon on the simple, mindless act of breathing.
-He responded,

 “Be like a dolphin, huh?
 I’ll have to think about that a bit.
 You did just kinda take my breath away for a minute there, Lua.”

 We continued our lunch with a discussion about what was left on the day’s to-do list.
-Perhaps I was more sensitized to notice, following the conversation, but it sure seemed like Bob was taking deeper and longer breaths when he wasn’t doing the talking.
+Perhaps I was more sensitized to notice, following the conversation, but it sure seemed like Bob was taking longer and deeper breaths when he wasn’t doing the talking.
 In any case, he appeared more relaxed by the time we finished lunch and got up to resume knocking off our long checklist of tasks for the day.

 < Chef Lua